Ross Newton: Career

 By age fifteen, Newton began appearing in Melbourne-based theatre, film, TV productions and student graduate films.

 In 1990, Newton joined the cast of the Nine Network soap opera Family and Friends, playing the role of construction worker Bartholomew Thomas Purvis (Thommo).
 Thommo was his first regular and prominent television role.
 In 1991, Newton played the role of John Harding in the Australian erotic thriller film Fatal Bond.
 He later played the role of Edward Adam Stuart Young (Easy) in the acclaimed Australian ABC television series, G.P..

 The same year, he also joined the cast of the Seven Network soap opera Home and Away, playing the regular role of Greg Marshall.
 Newton originally signed a two-year contract with the series.
 During his time on the show, Newton created an iconic character and storyline together with Nicolle Dickson who played Bobby Simpson.
 After one year in the series, Newton believed his character was boring, so he convinced producers to give Greg a more exciting role by having him committing adultery.
 Newton decided to leave the role in 1993.

 In 1994 and again in 1995, Newton joined other Australian actors in the British pantomime season.

 In 2002, Newton appeared in the Australian-American science fiction television series, Farscape, playing the role of Sloggard.
 Newton was seen by casting directors for the role of Samwise Gamgee in The Lord of the Rings film franchise.
 He "worked hard" on the audition but ultimately lost out to Sean Astin.

 Personal life

-Newton has been in a relationship with dressage rider and trainer, Lucas Hurps for more than twenty-five years.
+Newton has been in a relationship with dressage rider and trainer, Lucas Hurps for almost 30 years.
 In 2019, he revealed that he had concealed his sexuality on the advice of a Home and Away producer who suggested that being honest could affect his acting career.
 Newton recalled that it was "really challenging" and had a "huge effect" on his personal life.
 He similarly told a reporter from The Daily Telegraph that he believed his sexuality had affected which acting roles he won.

-Away from acting, Newton works as a fundraiser and development manager for Western Sydney University, where he still works as of 2025.
+Away from acting, Newton also works as a development manager in Advancement (fundraising office) for Western Sydney University, where he still works as of 2026.